Moss' logic for ordered coalgebras: Base in a category with a factorisation system

 \subsection{Bases in posets}

 We will apply the general theory of Subsection~\ref{subsec:general-bases} to the particular case of the category $\Pos$.
-In more detail, we consider $\Pos$ as an $(\EE,\MM)$-category for $\EE$ = monotone surjections and $\MM$ = order-embeddings.
+In more detail, we consider $\Pos$ as an $(\EE,\MM)$-category for $\EE$ = monotone surjections and $\MM$ = order-embeddings (i.e.\ monotone maps $f$ satisfying $x\leq y$ iff $f(x)\leq f(y)$).
 Then the following conditions hold: \begin{enumerate} \item $(\EE,\MM)$ is a proper factorisation system, see Example~\ref{ex:(E,M)-cats}. \item $\Pos$ is $\MM$-wellpowered. \item $\Pos$ is locally $\aleph_0$-bounded, see Example~\ref{ex:bounded-cats}.
 The category $\Pos_{\aleph_0}$ consists of finite posets. \end{enumerate} Hence, by Proposition~\ref{prop:3.10.bis}, a functor $T:\Pos\to\Pos$ admits $\aleph_0$-bounded (=finite) bases, whenever $T$ preserves order-embeddings and their finite intersections.
+Next we survey which functors preserve those properties.
+From now on, all bases will be considered finite.
+We start with a negative example: \begin{exa} Not all locally monotone endofunctors $T: \Pos \to \Pos$ preserve order-embeddings.
+See e.g.\ Example~6.1 of~\cite{bkpv12}.